 When our economy was a production economy (that is, who you are is what you make), it made sense that Cajun-ness was linked to how one made a living.
 But, today, in a consumption economy (when our identities are tied up with what we buy), it makes sense that Cajun-ness involves consumption of products like food and music.

 Of course, commodifying Cajun-ness (making it something that you can buy) means that, now, anyone can purchase and consume it.
 Henry and Bankston see this more as a paradox than a problem, arguing that the objectification and marketing of “Cajun” certainly makes it sellable to non-Cajuns, but does not take away from its meaningfulness to Cajuns themselves.
 Tourism, they argue, “encourages Cajuns to act out their culture both for commercial gain and cultural preservation” (p.
-187).Lisa Wade is a professor at Occidental College.
+187).Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
 You can follow her on Twitter, Facebook, and Instagram.